tagsys/tagbeat/README.md

     end
 end
 ```
 Note: Please grab a coffee.
 It will take a very very long time to generate these basis.
 When finished, please copy "500.txt, 1000.txt, ..., 8000.txt" to  <code>PROJECT_ROOT_DIRECTORY/basis/</code>.
-Or, you can directly download these basis from here.
-Download and extract it to the <code>PROJECT_ROOT_DIRECTORY/</code>.
+Or, you can directly download these basis from here and then extract it to the <code>PROJECT_ROOT_DIRECTORY/</code>.

 2.If you want to perform the sensing in real-time,
 please start up TagSee and create a reader agent corresponding to your physical ImpinJ reader.